 Brain death is the permanent loss of brain activity.
-As a result, people cannot breathe or maintain the beating of the heart of any other vital function on their own, and they permanently lose all awareness and capacity for thought.
+As a result, people cannot breathe or maintain other vital functions on their own, and they permanently lose all awareness and capacity for thought.

 There are specific criteria for diagnosing brain death.
 Doctors identify some of them during the physical examination: